WebAssembly/component-model/design/mvp/Explainer.md

 include `i64`, but also potentially other types).
 When the last handle to a resource is dropped, the resource's destructor function specified by the `dtor` immediate will be called (if present), allowing the implementing component to perform clean-up like freeing linear memory allocations.
+Destructors can be declared `async`, with the same meaning for the `async` and `callback` immediates as described below for `canon lift`.

 The `instance` type constructor describes a list of named, typed definitions that can be imported or exported by a component.
 Informally, instance types